akharrou/sphinx-restructuredtext/docs/Paragraphs - rst,nts,ksa,2020-1109220619.rst

 Synopsis
 **********************************************************************

 You can write parargaphs by typing chunks of text, separated by one or more blank lines, left-aligned to the same level of indentation.

-Also available are verse styled lines, called "line blocks".
+Also available are verse-like spaced lines, called "line blocks".
+Prepend the lines with a ``|``.

+Also available is the ``.. topic:: title`` directive which gives a bolded title to your paragraph.

 **********************************************************************
 Examples